tst-devs/UriShell/README.md

 # How it works

+The heart of UriShell is the IShell object.
+IShell hold m

 Assuming that this two steps are done:
-- every object, you want to open with UriShell, must have a unique(inside your application) URI and registered for resolution,
+- every object, you want to open with UriShell, must have a unique(inside your application) URI and is registered for resolution,
 - every area, where the resolved object could be placed, must be registered,

 opening is quite simple: